Discover Freestone & Occidental: Sonoma County’s Hidden Gems

 Osmosis Day Spa, Photo courtesy of Osmosis Day Spa Sanctuary

 Don’t let the sleepy vibe of Freestone and Occidental fool you.
 You can still stay plenty busy while you are visiting.
-Adventurous types will want to check out Sonoma Zipline Adventures .
+Adventurous types will want to check out Sonoma Canopy Tours.
 These guided eco-adventures feature zip lines, sky bridges, and rappels for panoramic forest views and unparalleled immersion in the beauty of California’s Coastal Redwoods.

 For some lower-key exploration, head to Western Hills Garden, just off Bohemian Highway in Occidental.
-Described by the New York Times as “The Tiffany’s of Plants,” Western Hills Garden is open for public tours on Tuesdays and Thursdays by appointment.
-Bring lunch, your dog, and the kids and dine al fresco in the picnic area or outdoor event space.
-The lush garden, nestled among the Redwoods, even offers scavenger hunts for the little ones.
+Described by the New York Times as “The Tiffany’s of Plants,” Western Hills Garden is open to the public on Saturdays and Sundays and by appointment otherwise.
+Bring lunch, your dog, and the kids, and dine al fresco in the picnic area or outdoor event space.

 For the ultimate in Wine Country relaxation, book a treatment, such as the signature Cedar-Enzyme Bath, at Osmosis Day Spa Sanctuary in Freestone.
 Don’t forget to check out their award-winning Japanese gardens for some self-care and reflection.